leetcode-python-java/leetcode-python-java/README.md

 - [752.
 Open the Lock](en/1-1000/752-open-the-lock.md) was solved in _Python_ and 2 ways.

 # Others
 - [433.
-Minimum Genetic Mutation](en/1-1000/433-minimum-genetic-mutation.md) was solved in _Python_.
+Minimum Genetic Mutation](en/1-1000/433-minimum-genetic-mutation.md) was solved in _Python_ and 2 ways.

 More LeetCode problems will be added soon.